m4tb4l/m4tb4l/README.md

 My name is Mathias, greetings from Argentina.

-* I'm an economics student, currently working as a Tax Analyst.
+* I'm an advanced economics student, currently working as a Tax Analyst.
 * I'm an enthusiast of mathematics, economics/finances-capital markets, data science and programming ⚡

 ## Contact